Last Updated on May 25, 2023 by admin

-Before you head out for a hike, it’s important that you bring the 10 Essentials.
-These items will help you to survive if you encounter a wilderness emergency.
-Be sure to bring them with you whether you plan on going on a short hike or a long hike, and whether or not you are hiking a familiar trail.
-Hopefully you will not need these items, but should you encounter an emergency in the wilderness, these items are, well, essential!
+Before we head out for a hike, it’s important that we pack the 10 Essentials.
+These items are important to have on hand in case we encounter a wilderness emergency.
+We bring them along whether we go for a short hike or a long hike.
+Hopefully we will not need these items, but they could be life-saving!

 The 10 essentials list was created by a mountaineering group based in Seattle to help prepare people for outdoor adventures.
 Since then, the list has been updated a bit to reflect technological advances and best hiking practices.
 (The National Park Service’s website on the 10 Essentials is a good educational resource.)
 Note that this list is just a foundational set of items.
 Depending on your travel plans, you likely will need specialized items depending on the terrain and weather.